 Let’s just talk about how far your dollar goes in the city a bit here.
 According to expert estimates, you need about $238 per person/ per day here.
 So for 4 days in New York, you may spend close to $1000.
 Of course this would vary by how you chose to eat or what activities you plan to do, however.
 I have personally never spent that much – I usually spend about half of that, but $1000 would be average.
 A good way to keep your costs lower is to plan your budget ahead.
 Check out this post for tips on how to do just that!

-Where to Eat: My main recommendation is that I would avoid eating in any of the chain restaurants that you find near Times Square.
+My main recommendation is that I would avoid eating in any of the chain restaurants that you find near Times Square.
 These will not be any different than the restaurant you can find at home.
-Focus on trying something new and different.
+Instead, focus on trying something new and different.
 I’ve woven some of my favorite restaurants in the itinerary below.

 The Itinerary | 4 Days in New York